nestordemeure/anagram_design/README.md

 These exceptions **chain**: you can do Contains P → First P → Double P, as long as each step moves same-class or downward.

-**Same-index restriction**: When chaining positional splits with the same letter, the two positions must not refer to the same absolute index in any word.
-Example: in "Leo" (3 letters), "Second" (index 1) and "Second-to-last" (index 1) refer to the same position, so they cannot be chained.
+**Same-index restriction**: When generating soft positional splits, positions must not collide in words of the NO branch.
+Example: "Second E? (all No have E second-to-last)" is invalid if any word in the NO branch has both positions referring to the same index.

+**Requirement position constraint**: For soft splits using the same letter at different positions (e.g., "Second E? (all No have E second-to-last)"), both the test position AND requirement position are checked against parent constraints.
+If parent used E at Second, children cannot use "... (all No have E second)" as a requirement.

 ### Cost